fluxninja/aperture/docs/content/use-cases/managing-quotas/managing-quotas.md

 prioritized access.
 This policy enables prioritizing critical requests, preventing any single client application from monopolizing the database service or exhausting the available quota.
-Additionally, with Aperture's quota scheduling, the system becomes spend-aware, ensuring it stays within quota limits and avoids cost overages.
+Additionally, with Aperture's quota scheduling, the system becomes expense-aware, ensuring it stays within quota limits and avoids cost overages.

 <DocCardList />